 I have written, in one form or another, almost every day of my life since adolescence.
 I earned my living as a technical writer at a university for many years.
 I wrote a technology-oriented newspaper column for several years, and have been an occasional contributor to a faith-oriented column, as well.
 I have written dozens of sermons over the years.
 I’ve also blogged for quite a long time on a variety of topics that interest me.

 And yet, in spite of all of that writing, I still find that I am hesitant to self-identify as a writer.
 I have learned that this is not uncommon among those who write–at a recent writers’ workshop I attended, virtually all participants, including a few who had already published one or more books, admitted some reluctance to call themselves writers.

 I suppose this blog is intended to be a writing sandbox–a place for me to practice, to sharpen my tools, take some risks, learn some new things, and perhaps, ultimately, to try to convince myself that I needn’t hesitate to say, “I am a writer.”

-I “married up” (she’s way smarter, wiser and better-looking than I) and we’ve got kids and grandkids, all of whom are wonderful.
-I play music regularly with my church band–I’m an okay guitar player, a so-so bass player, a wannabe banjo player, and a terrible mandolin player.
-I goof around with keyboards and MIDI, but not in front of people.
-I am a fairly decent woodworker, having learned it from my dad, mostly.
-I know my way around a soldering iron and a circuit board–I learned a lot of that from my dad, too.
-Like him, I enjoy making things and fixing things.
+Other things about me: I’m an introvert; I like to think I’m an affable sort.
+I read a lot.
+I enjoy being outdoors.
+I’m a bit of a news junkie.
+I’m an okay guitar player, a so-so bass player, a wannabe banjo player, and a terrible mandolin player.
+I goof around with keyboards and MIDI sometimes, but not in front of other people.
+I am a fairly competent woodworker, having learned it from my dad, mostly.
+I’m a licensed amateur radio operator and an electronics nerd–I like to build radios and audio gadgets and fiddle with microprocessors.
+I enjoy making things and fixing things.

 I am quite fond of coffee.